 SoapUI is an open-source desktop application first released in 2005.

-It is focused on API Quality Assurance and used for functional and load testing of REST and SOAP-based Web Services over HTTP.
+It is focused on API Quality Assurance and is used for functional and load testing of REST and SOAP-based Web Services over HTTP.
 Let’s look at features:

 - Functional API testing,